LongKelvin/EzMidiPiano/README.md

 - In Progressing

 ## Special Thanks
-+ Kshoij for USB Midi Driver
++ Kshoji for USB Midi Driver
 + SherLock for Midi Synthesiszer

 ## Authors